Art for Orcas Kids

 A-OK teaching artists work with middle school students through “Exploratory” periods.
 Our program has grown from providing two art exploratories per year to having art offerings all four quarters of the school year.
-Students have the opportunity to explore a variety of media, styles, and genres, including creating hand-built and wheeled pottery.
+Students have the opportunity to explore a variety of media, styles, and genres.

 The Annual Student Art Exhibit at the Orcas Center